-I live in the Netherlands and have an account at a bank from the UK operating in the Netherlands.
-In the event of Brexit, will my money still be protected by a deposit guarantee scheme (DGS)?
+I live in the Netherlands and have an account at a UK bank operating in the Netherlands.
+Following Brexit, will my money still be protected by a deposit guarantee scheme (DGS)?

 Yes, your money at a UK bank will still be protected.
-The UK deposit guarantee scheme currently protects your deposits up to GBP 85,000.
-Brexit may change this, but banks and administrators of deposit guarantee schemes ensure that your money will be protected even if the transitional period should end without clear agreement on the future relationship between the EU and the UK.
+The UK deposit guarantee scheme protects deposits up to GDP 85,000.
+Banks and administrators of deposit guarantee schemes ensure that your money will be protected even if the transitional period should end without clear agreement on the future relationship between the EU and the UK.
 You do not have to take any further action.
-The DGS that will protect your deposits post-Brexit depends on your specific situation.
+The DGS that will protect your deposits after the transitional period depends on your situation.
 For further information please contact your bank.
-If you would like more information about the DGS, you can also contact De Nederlandsche Bank.
+If you would like more information about the DGS, please contact De Nederlandsche Bank.

 General - Most frequently asked questions

 We are making various preparations for the consequences of the UK's departure from the EU.
 Firstly, we are discussing licence applications with UK financial institutions wishing to continue operating in the Netherlands and the EU following the Brexit and the transitional period.
 We have already issued many licences (see the Q&A below).
-At European level we are also working with other supervisory authorities – through for example the SSM – to set out minimum requirements and expectations for financial institutions that wish to relocate to the EU post-Brexit.
+At European level we are also working with other supervisory authorities – through for example the SSM – to set out minimum requirements and expectations for UK-based financial institutions that wish to open branches in the EU post-Brexit.

 We are also responsible for financial stability and a reliable and efficient payment system.
-In this capacity we analyse the risks of no deal Brexit and advise for example the Ministry of Finance about legislative and regulatory amendments in preparation for a (no-deal) Brexit.
-The risks Brexit poses to financial stability have also been discussed several times in the Financial Stability Committee (FSC), see for example here .
-In addition, we monitor that institutions under our supervision and oversight are making the required preparations for Brexit (see for example here).
-Finally DNB itself is making necessary preparations related to contracts that DNB entered into with UK counterparties in the context of our own trading operations.
+In this capacity we analyse the risks related to Brexit and advise parties such as the Ministry of Finance about legislative amendments.
+The risks Brexit poses to financial stability have also been discussed several times in the Financial Stability Committee (see information in Dutch here and here).
+In addition, we monitor that institutions under our supervision and oversight prepare for the consequences of Brexit (see for example here).
+Lastly, we are making our own preparations related to contracts we entered into with UK counterparties in the context of our own trading operations.

-How many licence applications did DNB receive as a result of Brexit?
+How many licence applications has DNB received as a result of Brexit?

 How will DNB and the UK supervisory authorities cooperate post-Brexit?

-In May 2019 De Nederlandsche Bank (DNB) and the Dutch Authority for the Financial Markets (AFM) signed a Memorandum of Understanding with the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA).
-This MoU, based on a previously agreed EBA framework, will lay the basis for continued cooperation and exchange of information between the four supervisory authorities when the UK leaves the EU.
-The MoU is intended as a precaution and will take effect when EU legislation no longer applies in the UK, following the transitional period.
+In May 2019 DNB and the AFM signed a Memorandum of Understanding (MoU) with the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA).
+This MoU, based on a previously agreed EBA framework, will lay the basis for continued cooperation and exchange of information between the four supervisory authorities.
+It will take effect when EU legislation no longer applies in the UK, following the transitional period.

 The MoU includes agreements about what types of information can be exchanged about institutions engaged in cross-border activities between the Netherlands and the UK.
 It also sets out practical agreements about conducting joint supervisory activities.
-The MoU covers all institutions supervised by the four aforementioned supervisory authorities, with the exception of insurers and reinsurers, and pension funds.
-For these categories of institutions, multilateral MoUs have since been signed between EU27 supervisory authorities and the PRA, FCA and the pensions regulator (TPR) in the UK.
+The MoU covers all institutions supervised by the four aforementioned supervisory authorities, with the exception of insurance and reinsurance firms, and pension funds.
+For these categories of institutions, multilateral EIOPA-based MoUshave since been signed between the EU27 supervisory authorities and the PRA, FCA and the pensions regulator (TPR) in the UK.
 DNB and the AFM are also co-signatories to these EIOPA MMoUs.
 Lastly, we will also sign other MoUs where relevant.